josemlwdf/PyRAT/README.md

    - **Shell**: To access the shell functionality, type `shell` and press Enter.
 This will spawn a shell on the server, allowing you to execute commands.
 You can enter any valid shell command, and the output will be displayed on your `nc` session.

-   - **Python Interactive**: To execute python commands on the server just send your python commands and it will be passed to the ``exec`` function.
+   - **Python Interactive**: To execute Python commands on the server, simply send them, and they will be executed using the `exec` function.

 Note: Make sure to replace `<server_ip>` with the actual IP address of the server running the script.